Popmotion/popmotion/packages/popmotion-pose/docs/learn/react/route-transitions-react-router.md

 ---
-title: Route transitions with Reach Router
+title: "Tutorial: React Router 4"
-description: How to make route transition animations with React Pose and Reach Router
+description: How to make route transition animations with React Pose and React Router
-category: how-to
+category: react
 ---

-# Route transitions with Reach Router
+# Route transitions with React Router

-> **Note:** This tutorial is for **Reach** Router.
-Users of **React** Router will want to use the [React Router tutorial](/pose/learn/route-transitions-react-router).
+> **Note:** This tutorial is for **React** Router.
+Users of **Reach** Router will want to use the [Reach Router tutorial](/pose/learn/route-transitions-reach-router).

 Route transitions in React are notoriously fiddly.
-With [Pose](/pose) and the accessibility-first [Reach Router](https://reach.tech/router), they can be pretty simple.
+With [Pose](/pose) and [React Router](https://reacttraining.com/react-router/), they can be pretty simple.

 We're going first learn how to make a simple fade transition between two routes.